Blotch3D/Blotch3D/README.md

 -   Implement mipmaps.

--   Implement translucent sprites and textures with an alpha channel.
+-   Apply translucent textures to sprites (i.e. textures with an alpha channel) with certain restrictions (see SpriteAlphaTexture for details).

 -   Create sprite models programmatically (custom vertices).